anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - extend the description and requirements on how during the certificate enrollment phase the registrar MAY handle requests by the pledge itself and otherwise MUST forward them to the PKI and forward responses to the pledge.
-* Change "The registrar MAY->SHOULD offer different enrollment protocols"
+* Change "The registrar MAY offer different enrollment protocols." to "The registrar MUST support at least one certificate enrollment protocol ..."
 * In response to review by Michael Richardson,
   - slightly improve the structuring of the Message Exchange {{message_ex}} and add some detail on the request/response exchanges for the enrollment phase